chu-mirror/shes/README.md

 ## shes
-Some shell scripts for my own convenience, mostly posix compatible.
+Some shell scripts for my own convenience, posix compatible.
 ## prerequisite
 Some variables are hardcoded,
 and should be set up